 New proposals for improving syntax, expressing how to restrict local memory etc. should not be investigated in CE, be handled as non-CE at next meeting.

 Proposals which use CPR beyond the current CTU shall not increase the local memory footprint.

+Further discussed 11 Oct (chaired by J. Boyce).
+Updated contribution with specification text has been provided.
+Waiting on feedback by B. Bross.

 JVET-L0691 BoG report on CE4 related contributions [H. Yang]